Dyalog/link/help/Overview.md

 Unscripted namespaces (created with ⎕NS or )NS and not :Namespace or :Class or :Interface) are mapped to directories.
 Functions, operators and namespaces that have text source are mapped to text files.

-Arrays (nameclass 2.1) may be explicitly linked with [Add](Link.Add.md).
+Arrays (nameclass 2.1) are ignored to start with, but they may be explicitly linked with [Add](Link.Add.md).
+At that point they are saved to file, and later always loaded from directory.

-By default, `Link` will update files with changes made in linked namespaces through the editor (`⎕ED`).
+By default, Link will update files with changes made in linked namespaces through the editor (`⎕ED`).
 It will also watch the file system for changes to the linked directory, modifying the linked namespace accordingly.
 Watching the file system is currently supported only on .Net and .NetCore,but support is planned for other operating systems in the near future.

 ## Syntax

-`Link` provides a set of utility functions in the namespace `⎕SE.Link` (see [the API reference](API.md) for a list).
+Link provides a set of utility functions in the namespace `⎕SE.Link` (see [the API reference](API.md) for a list).
 If SALT and user commands are enabled then an additional `LINK` group of user commands are available (and can be listed with `]?link`)

 For performance and ease of debugging, we recommend avoiding the invocation of user commands under program control.
 Use the utility functions located in `⎕SE.Link` directly instead.